arpitbbhayani/articles/blogs/abc.md

 Since the rise of the Internet, the main concern has been the security of communication.
 The sole focus on making everything more secure by the day leads to the development of the field of Cryptography that deals with hiding the meaning of a message.
 The techniques of cryptography try to ensure that even when the message goes into the wrong hands. it is extremely difficult to extract the true meaning of the message.

 Sometimes, it becomes necessary to not only hide the meaning of the message but also hide its existence, and the field that deals with this is called Steganography.
-Both the fields protect the information in their own way but neither alone is perfect and can be compromised.
+Both the fields protect the information in their way but neither alone is perfect and can be compromised.
 Hence a hybrid approach where we encrypt the message and then hide its presence amplifies the security.

 Today steganography is mostly used on computers with digital data, like Image, Audio, Video, Network packets, etc, acting as the carriers/cover.
 There are a bunch of techniques for each of the mentioned carrier but this article only aims to provide an exhaustive overview of Image Steganography.